Skip to main content

 The third version of the logo was introduced in the early 2000’s.
 The goal of the changes was to make it more progressive and modern.
 The three abacus beads on the left symbolized the past while the arc showed the forward progression of the Society.
 Word on the street is that the plan backfired and most people thought it looked like a fly fishing rod!

 The 4th was created in 2012, primarily for two reasons.
 2013 is the 100th year anniversary of the MTCPA and the old one didn’t necessarily represent the diversity of our membership.
 Although we may not all love taxes (shocking I know!), we have more in common than you think, which is illustrated with overlapping circles.
-The circles can represent the five areas of the profession (Public Practice, Non Profit, Government, Industry and Education) or they also align with the MSCPA’s value statements: We value our profession; We value a mobilized membership; We value pro-active leadership; We value quality/professional staff; and We value effective communication.
+The circles can represent the five areas of the profession (Public Practice, Non Profit, Government, Industry and Education) or they also align with the MTCPA’s value statements: We value our profession; We value a mobilized membership; We value pro-active leadership; We value quality/professional staff; and We value effective communication.
 The new logo does a terrific job of communicating to the world that while we do great things in a variety of roles, the membership of the MTCPA as a whole is united.

 Women in Business